‘Cleveland is very deserving’: LeBron James, Cavs All-Stars reflect on hometown pride - NewsBreak

 ‘Cleveland is very deserving’: LeBron James, Cavs All-Stars reflect on hometown pride

-CLEVELAND (WJW) — For Akron’s own LeBron James, the 2022 NBA All-Star Weekend can only be described as a homecoming.

 “To be here for an All-Star Weekend with my family and friends just enjoying these last few days has been a pleasure,” James said Saturday morning during a press event held at the Wolstein Center.
-“My high school best friends and the guys that I played with throughout my whole life are out there right now with their families, so just paying it forward to the next generation.”‘It’s really special:’ Local business makes its way to All-Star weekend in Cleveland
+“My high school best friends and the guys that I played with throughout my whole life are out there right now with their families, so just paying it forward to the next generation.”NBA All-Star 2022 in Cleveland fan guide

 And as the leader of Team LeBron, the 37-year-old is watching out for the next generation of Cleveland Cavaliers players in Darius Garland and Jarrett Allen, both of whom weren’t even born the last time the city hosted the event in 1997.